bjornharvold/bearchoke/README.md

 	$ -Dspring.profiles.active=in-memory,redis-local,rabbit-local

-Valid local profiles are: in-memory, jpa, mongodb.
-I won't cover everything it takes to run the different profiles but here are the active spring profiles necessary to run the different local profiles.
-Follow the different profile names to see what configurations are necessary.
+Valid local profiles are: jpa, mongodb-local, redis-local, rabbit-local, jpa-local, mongodb-cloud, redis-cloud, rabbit-cloud, jpa-cloud.
+I won't cover everything it takes to run the different profiles but below is the profile I use to run the showcase locally.

-MongoDb
+Local

-	$ -Dspring.profiles.active=mongodb,mongodb-local,redis-local,rabbit-local
+	$ -Dspring.profiles.active=mongodb-local,redis-local,rabbit-local

-JPA
+To deploy the server on Cloud Foundry, the active profiles would be.

+Cloud Foundry

-	$ -Dspring.profiles.active=jpa,jpa-local,redis-local,rabbit-local
+	$ -Dspring.profiles.active=mongodb-cloud,redis-cloud,rabbit-cloud
 Finally, the app has been configured to use a custom domain.
 Please edit your /etc/hosts file and add dev.bearchoke.com.
 You can verify that the bearchoke-server web application is running by going to http://dev.bearchoke.com:8080 in your browser.

 Next, you have to start the bearchoke-frontend application.
 Type the following in a new Terminal / Command Prompt window: